Bernard John Hayhoe, Baron Hayhoe1

 Last Edited=23 Jul 2007

-He was educated at Stowe School, Buckingham, Buckinghamshire, England.2 He was educated at Magdalen College, Oxford University, Oxford, Oxfordshire, England.2 He fought in the Second World War between 1942 and 1944, with the Scots Guards.2 He was Clerk of the House of Lords between 1954 and 1960.2 He was seconded to Treasury as Secretary to the Leader and Chief Whip of the House of Lords between 1960 and 1963.2 He was Reading Clerk and Clerk of Public Bills between 1964 and 1974.2 He was Clerk of the Parliaments between 1974 and 1983.2 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1975.2 He was created Baron Henderson of Brompton, of Brompton in the Royal Borough of Kensington and Chelsea and of Brough in the County of Cumbria [U.K. Life Peer] on 1 February 1984.1
+He was educated at Stowe School, Buckingham, Buckinghamshire, EnglandG.2 He was educated at Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG.2 He fought in the Second World War between 1942 and 1944, with the Scots Guards.2 He was Clerk of the House of Lords between 1954 and 1960.2 He was seconded to Treasury as Secretary to the Leader and Chief Whip of the House of Lords between 1960 and 1963.2 He was Reading Clerk and Clerk of Public Bills between 1964 and 1974.2 He was Clerk of the Parliaments between 1974 and 1983.2 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1975.2 He was created Baron Henderson of Brompton, of Brompton in the Royal Borough of Kensington and Chelsea and of Brough in the County of Cumbria [U.K. Life Peer] on 1 February 1984.1

 Children of Peter Gordon Henderson, Baron Henderson of Brompton and Susan Mary Dartford